chef/automate/components/docs-chef-io/content/automate/ha_aws_ssh_connect_bastion.md

     weight = 310
 +++

 A key pair consists of a public key that AWS stores, and a private key file that you store.
 Together, they allow you to connect to your instance securely.
-This page explains the procedure to establish the comnection between your bastion host and AWS account.
+This page explains the procedure to establish the connection between your bastion host and AWS account.

 1. Navigate to the AWS Management Console.
 1. Select Instances > EC2 option from the left menu.